 Type: DSLR | Sensor: Full frame | Megapixels: 36.4MP | Lens mount: Pentax K | Screen: 3.2in tiltable, 1,037,000 dots | Viewfinder: Optical | Max burst speed: 6.5fps | Max video resolution: 1080p | User level: Enthusiast/professional

 Ricoh might not offer much choice in the way of full-frame cameras but it certainly knows how to build them.
 The K-1 is a camera that stands out from the crowd with its clever technology, including 5-axis and 5-stop shake reduction, Pixel Shift Resolution for higher resolution images and its Astrotracer system which uses GPS data to move the sensor and record stars as sharp dots rather than streaks.
 At 36.4MP, the K-1’s CMOS sensor matches the Nikon D810’s resolving power and it also has an AA-filter-free design too.
 It’s good value for money, so if all you’re looking for is a high-res full-frame sensor that delivers excellent image quality, and you’re less concerned with autofocus speed and all-round performance, the K-1 should be on your shortlist.
+And of you fancy something a little more up-to-date, turn your attention to the Mark II update.

 Read more: The best cameras you can buy right now